robertdavidgraham/wc2/README.md

 * `wc2o`
     This is a minimalistic state-machine program, parsing only ASCII, and only `stdin`.
-The 'o' stands for 'obfuscate C version', as it's really hard to read to code to determine what it does.
-It does show the essence of state-machines, however.
+The 'o' stands for 'obfuscated C version', because while it highlights the state-machine concept, it obscures the word-counting concept.

 * `wc2a`
     An implementation of an ASCII-only version of `wc` in the fastest, simplest manner.
+Both a JavaScript and C version are available.

 * `wc2u`
     Includes Unicode UTF-8 parsing.
 This builds a state-machine with around 70 states.
 However, the evaluation is still very simple.
+    Both a JavaScript and C version is available.

 * `wctool`
     Used to create various test files.
+We use 92-megabyte test files that will contain ASCII, Unicode, constnats spaces or a single word, or random spaces/non-spaces.

 * `wcdiff`
     Generates random data then 'diffs' it between the built-in `wc` program and one of the programs in this project.
-It searches for the minimal pattern that produces a difference between the two programs.
-For legal text input, the results should be the same.
+For good input, we should have identical results.
+For bad input with undefined behavior, we'll have different results.

+* `wcstream`
+    Reads from `stdin` and writes to `stdout` one byte at a time.
-    For illegal input, the results are undefined.
-Each different version of `wc` will produce different results with illegal input.
+    This highlights how the BSD/macOS version of `wc` gives different results depending on how input is fragmented/buffered.

 ## Performance

 The `wc` program is a popular benchmark target, because it's perceived as the most minimal, trivial program that does useful processing on input.

 However, it's not so simple.
-For one thing, because of the need to parse UTF-8 text, it's not so simple -- UTF-8 parsing is a much more difficult problem than simple word counting.
+First, UTF-8 character-set parsing is a much more difficult problem than simple word counting.
 Secondly, the speed of the program varies widely for different types of input.

 * Illegal characters cause `wc` to slow down.
 * Random spaces/non-spaces stress the CPU branch prediction, slowing things down.
 * All-space text is faster than all-word (non-space) text.

+## Specification

+The `wc` program counts *lines*, *words*, and *characters*, printing three numbers for each input file.

+Optionally, it can count only one or two of those things, with the `-l`, `-w`, and `-c` parameters.
+If no parameters are set, then it defaults to `-lwc`.

+Instead of `-c` to count single-byte characters in ASCII files, you may instead of `-m` to count the number of multi-byte characters.
+In our testing of UTF-8, we use `-lwm` as the parameters.

+Our programs also have a `-P` option for enabling alternate code that uses pointer-arithmetic.
+Our benchmarks show that pointer-arithmetic has little value in C program

 ## Benchmarks